ka9q/ka9q-radio/docs/ka9q-radio.md

 **samprate** Integer; default 24000 (24 kHz).
 Specifies the default PCM output sample rate for each receiver channel.

 **data** String; no default.
 Not valid in *modes.conf*.
 Specifies the DNS name of the multicast group to be used for receiver output streams.
-If not specified in the [global] section, it must be individually specified in each subsequent section.
+If not specified in the [global] section, it must be individually specified in each subsequent section. *radiod* will advertise a SRV DNS record with type _rtp._udp with this name.

 A single output stream can carry many receiver channels, each distinguished by its 32-bit RTP SSRC (Real Time Protocol Stream Source Identifier), which must be unique for an instance of *radiod*.
 However, consider that Ethernet switches, routers and host